dmh43/exosphere--example-app--space-tweet/web_server/README.md

 ## What is where
+Generally, the `app` contains all the application-specific logic.
+This is the playground for app developers.
-Generally, the `app` contains all the application-specific logic, the other directories all the hocus pocus necessary to make this Node app fly.
+The other directories contain all the hocus pocus necessary to make this Express app fly.
 * `bin`: command-line scripts provided by this service
 * `node_modules`: dependencies
-* `servers`: all the possible horrible server infrastructure that is required by ExpressJS, and which would ideally be hidden inside a more opinionated and high-level web server framework.
+* `servers`: all the server infrastructure required by ExpressJS, and which would ideally be hidden inside a more opinionated and high-level web server framework.